 If you experience digestive issues that keep coming back after eating certain foods, you may be wondering if they could be connected to a disorder like irritable bowel syndrome (IBS), celiac disease, or even a gluten sensitivity.
 These conditions all affect the digestive tract and can cause symptoms like diarrhea, constipation, and bloating, so it can be difficult to tell them apart (but a Celiac Disease Screening Test can help).

 That said, IBS and celiac disease are separate conditions with different symptoms, diagnostic criteria, and treatment options.
-If you’re curious about what sets them apart, read on to learn how each condition manifests or see the chart below to compare IBS vs. celiac disease vs. gluten sensitivity.
+If you’re curious about what sets them apart, read on to learn more about these conditions.

 IBS is a common condition that primarily affects the large intestine and colon.
 It’s characterized by a set of digestive issues, including abdominal pain, gas, and bloating related to bowel movements that linger for a long period of time.
 Healthcare providers aren’t sure what causes IBS and there is no cure, but long-term diet and lifestyle changes can help manage symptoms.